 5 Overseas team captains may request that members of the squad from which any adult senior national representative team will be drawn be classed in accordance with their own national classification, or by reference to verifiable performance in formal competition if no national classification scheme exists.
 If such a request is made, it must be on behalf of the entire squad and must be made before submission of any individual entries for squad members.
 Proof of such national classification or verifiable performance will be required and must be forwarded along with the squad's entry forms or by 1 July if entering online.
-A squad member will be placed in the higher of his earned NRA classification or verifiable performance.
+A squad member will be placed in the higher of his earned NRA classification (if any) and the NRA classification equivalent to his national classification or verifiable performance.
 For squad members, any uncertainty as to classification will be resolved by placing the competitor in the higher class.
 If no request as to national classification is made, Paras 1 and 2 will apply.
 Para 3 applies regardless.
 6 A change of class may not be requested after the first squadded competition has been shot.
 However, the Shooting Committee reserves the right to reclassify at any time a competitor originally classified on the basis of a national classification or verified scores.